 1:10 PM, 3:20 pm

-Inmates may receive through the mail or placed in the drop box located in the Jail lobby a money order only, for their commissary account.
-The money order must have the inmates name and the letters OCITF on the payee line.
-Cash may be deposited in the lobby of the Jail in the Kiosk machine for the inmates commissary account.
-All money in the inmates individual account may be used for purchasing commissary items and will be used for expenses incurred (Initial Substance Fee, Medical Co-pay, Etc.).
+Inmates may receive through the mail or place in the drop box located in the Jail lobby a money order only, for their commissary account.
+The money order must have the inmate's name and the letters OCITF on the payee line.
+Cash may be deposited in the lobby of the Jail in the Kiosk machine for the inmate's commissary account.
+All money in the inmate's individual account may be used for purchasing commissary items and will be used for expenses incurred (Initial Substance Fee, Medical Co-pay, Etc.).

 Money orders may be mailed to: